 We talk regularly about the importance of Life Skills for the orphaned and vulnerable children on the Back to School programme.
-E3 believes that if a child is trained well at a young age on how to behave and what to focus on in life, it becomes a way of living for the child, which then enables him/her to deal effectively with the demands and challenges that they will face in the future.
+E3 believes that with the right input about how to behave and what to focus on in life, it becomes a way of life, which then enables the child to cope with the demands and challenges that they will face in the future.
 We want to equip children to make wise choices, cope with past experiences and pursue their goals and dreams, with God at the centre of their lives.

 The theme of the Life Skills workshops for this year is Being Born Again, and 1,071 Back to School children are attending bi-monthly Life Skills workshops this year.
-There is also a Girls’ Club, which is a support group for 100 girls, through which sanitary pads are distributed so girls can attend school all through the month.
+There is also a Girls’ Club, which is a support group for 80 girls, through which sanitary pads are distributed so girls can attend school in comfort and with confidence all through the month.

 - Sharing the Bible in the light of challenges and issues they face and God’s love for them